FloweyAndinov/Bulgarian-WordBomb/README.md

 </ul>

-I will revisit this readme when i host the app for everyone
+I will revisit this readme when i deploy the app.